 This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure for more information.

 Let’s face it.
 Who hasn’t felt a twinge of envy over someone’s lush houseplants?
-We all want our plants to look full and vibrant.
-However, sometimes, especially if you’re a new plant parent, you might not know where to start.
-That’s why I’ve laid out 11 tools & supplies for easy houseplant care.
+After all, we want our plants to look full and vibrant too.

 11 Tools & Supplies for Easy Houseplant Care

 1. Plant Pots

 At some point in time, all houseplants will need re-potting.

 When choosing a pot, pick one with drainage holes if possible.
 This helps reduce overwatering issues – a common concern for a houseplant beginner.